Okay, we spend a lot of time discussing different ways email marketing and email outreach can help you attract new prospects and sell more.

 Many websites leave much to be desired and if you notice that your churn rate is high, or that all the traffic you work so hard to attract doesn’t convert into paying customers, it’s clear that you’re not doing something right.

-In other words, it’s equally important to prepare your website for a surge of visitors that will pour into it after a well-executed email outreach.
+In other words, it’s equally important to prepare your website for a surge of visitors that will pour into it after a well-executed email outreach as it is for you to later track these visitors.

 Let’s go over a list of most common rookie mistakes that make visitors hate your website.